cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 }
 ```
 **Note**
-Only a reference is created to the source store, no input data is specified.
+Only a reference is created to the source stream, no input data is specified.

 We will be validating query and transaction output, so we created `CollectingSink`s: